omahs/imx-docs/docs/sdk-docs/core-sdk-ts/additional-info.md

 #### What are operations that require authorization?

-These operations add to or update data in Immutable's databases and typically require the authorization of an object's owner (ie. a user creating a project on Immutable X).
+These operations add to or update data in Immutable's databases and typically require the authorization of an object's owner (ie. a user creating a project on ImmutableX).

 ### How do applications generate and use signers?